-7 We have recently encountered collateralised debt obligations (CDOs) that have their origin as sub-prime mortgages and have been eventually repackaged to produce tranches of Aaa-rated paper!
+We have recently encountered collateralised debt obligations (CDOs) that have their origin as sub-prime mortgages and have been eventually repackaged to produce tranches of AAA-rated paper!

 8 Chinese steel exports are presently running at over 30 million tons a year: for context this represents about one third of US domestic steel production.

+COMMENTARY continued

-Here though is the interesting paradox; just as western stock markets swelter in the heat of lusty and ever-larger LBO deals, the waiting list for IPOs in the east is stretching over the horizon as owners discover the delights of raising equity from ever-less critical investors.
-We have heard of several "road shows" being cancelled at the last moment as owners felt they could use their time more profitably than touring the financial capitals of the world to enlighten potential investors about their company's prospects!
-Likewise, the frantic application for shares in the likes of Industrial & Commercial Bank of China-ICBC, being the largest IPO in history yet being over-subscribed by more than 20 times, underscores the enthusiasm of the moment.
-To highlight these contrasts we have prepared the following highly stylised table above.
+Bank of China-ICBC, being the largest IPO in history yet being over-subscribed by more than 20 times, underscores the enthusiasm of the moment.
+To highlight these contrasts we have prepared the highly stylised table below.

-With the continued availability of ultra-cheap money from carrying currencies such as the yen and Swiss franc, it would be brave to anticipate the end to the LBO boom which is proving to be such an important driver in equity markets.
-On their own or acting in concert, these pools are now so large as to be able to challenge even the great listed industrial behemoths.
-Spreads between prime and lesser grade paper are now so narrow as to encourage companies to actively consider the use of more debt to enhance growth even at the expense of having their debt downgraded to "junk".
-Hence the display of nonchalance by markets in the face of mega-bids for even highly leveraged entities such as Equity Office Properties (by Blackstone in November for \$US36 billion and a consortia's bid for HCA for \$US32 billion in July).
-At home, the bid for Qantas, had the added touch of the consortium planning to place \$A7.5 billion "covenant lite" paper abroad.
-Are we so far down the road of globalisation that traditional risks such as labour disputes and the like carry so little weight?
-Perhaps, but there is a measure that we apply when managing your wealth that does seem to be missing in some of these deals: when buying a company's shares we systematically ask whether the business will be bigger, stronger and better in the future than at present!
+While ultra-cheap money continues to be available from carrying currencies such as the yen and Swiss franc it would be brave to forecast the end to the LBO boom.
+On their own or acting in concert the Private Finance Groups are now so large as to be able to challenge even the great listed industrial behemoths.
+Spreads between prime and lesser grade paper are so narrow as to encourage companies to actively consider the use of more debt to enhance growth even at the expense of having their debt downgraded to "junk".
+Hence the display of nonchalance by markets in the face of mega-bids for highly leveraged entities such as Equity Office Properties, by Blackstone in November for \$US36 billion, and a consortia's bid for HCA for \$US32 billion in July.
+At home, the bid for Qantas had the added touch of the consortium planning to place \$A7.5 billion "covenant lite" paper abroad.
+Are we so far down the road of globalisation that traditional risks such as labour disputes, management misjudgements and the like carry so little weight?
+Perhaps, but there is a measure that we apply when managing your wealth that does seem to be missing in some of these deals; when buying a company's shares we systematically ask whether the business will be bigger, stronger and better in the future than at present.

-For all these tell-tale indicators of undue exuberance in stock markets we are still finding a wide selection of companies that we regard as attractively priced.
-As we often note, by definition, there is always something out of fashion.
+Despite the tell-tale indicators of undue exuberance in stock markets we are still finding a wide selection of companies that we regard as attractively priced.
+As we often note, by definition there is always something out of fashion.
 Having been a star in 2005, Japan has spent the last 12 months consolidating as weak holders reduced their positions.
 The economy has witnessed over 50 months of growth and the continued reluctance of the Bank of Japan to raise the cost of borrowing has seen the yen slide by 13% versus the euro this year - its principal export competitor.